Join me in designing a more critical CS education!

 - Take CSE 492T: Equitable and Inclusive Computer Science Pedagogy!

 - Take CSE 492/590K1: Designing a More Critical CS Education!

 - To teach CSE 142/143 with me, complete a CSE 14X TA Application.

 - To teach any other CSE course with me, complete a CSE TA Application and address the following points in your personal statement.
 It doesn’t need to be particularly long.
 I’m interested in getting to know what you value as a teacher.

 - Describe what you think is the most important role of a teaching assistant.

 - Analyze a school experience you found particularly effective or ineffective.

-- Learn more about me and read about Undergraduate Research in the Allen School.
+- To pursue independent research with me, read more about me and Undergraduate Research in the Allen School.
 Then, tell me why you’re interested in working on CS education.

 Are you a current or prospective PhD student?
-I do not formally advise Ph.D students, but there are plenty of others in ComputingEd@UW who’d love to get to know you.
+I do not formally advise Ph.D students, but there are plenty of other researchers in ComputingEd@UW who’d love to get to know you.
 Amy Ko has published an overview of Computing Education Research at UW and beyond.